ml4oncology/make-clinical-dataset/README.md

 Prior to 2022, PMCC was under the EPR system.
 Now, it migrated to the EPIC system.
 Thus, there are two pipelines.

 # Data Location
-The external data is located in the Google Drive folder [ml4o/projects/aim2reduce/data](https://drive.google.com/drive/folders/1DcUbnKlEmj0wObx1VMOnPWheBp0szp8r?usp=drive_link).
-The raw data is located in the HPC4Health cluster hosted by University Health Network.
+All data is located in the HPC4Health cluster hosted by University Health Network.

 # Getting Started
 ```bash